Click on the resource below that you are looking for more information on.

 - The device should have a minimum battery life of five to six hours (this can include battery swapping, if necessary).

-- New for 2019-20 school year: Note that personal Chromebooks are not acceptable because they are not compatible with some of the new tools we are using this year.
+- Note that personal Chromebooks are not acceptable because they are not compatible with some of the new tools we are using this year.

 - A student should bring a headset or earbuds with his device (the earbuds can include a built-in microphone).